Omicron-Fluor/MCPoly/README.md

 `MCPoly` is a Python library to make some steps of computational chemistry easier.
 It includes some functions of drawing molecule structures, creating proper .xyz , .inp , .mol and .data file, which specialised for using ORCA and LAMMPS, and some functions for researching the mechanical property of some polymers.

 ## Updated in v0.4.0 (29.05.23)
 BIG UPDATE: Molecule Designer GUI is included in this package.
-You can now use it to draw moleculea with 3D view at the same time.
+You can now use it to draw molecule with 3D view at the same time.
 <img src="https://github.com/Omicron-Fluor/MCPoly/blob/main/reference/moldraw_gui.png">

 ## Updated in v0.3.0 (19.05.23)